marjoleinF/pre/README.md

 5. The initial ensembles may be generated as in bagging, boosting and/or random forests.
 6. Hinge functions of predictor variables may be included as baselearners, like in the multivariate adaptive regression splines method of Friedman (1991), using function `gpe()`.

 Note that pre is under development, and much work still needs to be done.
 Below, a short introductory example is provided.
-Fokkema Fokkema (2017) provides an extensive description of the fitting procedures implemented in function `pre()` and example analyses with more extensive explanations.
+Fokkema (2017) provides an extensive description of the fitting procedures implemented in function `pre()` and example analyses with more extensive explanations.

 Example: Prediction rule ensemble for predicting ozone levels
 -------------------------------------------------------------